starius/ScPrime/siatest/README.md

  **Key Files**
 - [remotedir.go](./remotedir.go)

-The Remote Dir subsystem is responsible for representing a directory on the Sia network.
+The Remote Dir subsystem is responsible for representing a directory on the ScPrime network.

 **Exports**